caf3ina/HeadPage-Demo-App-Protect-RASP/README.md

 A Simple and porpousely vulnerable django web-application for testing and learning

 * Create a account in Cloud One https://cloudone.trendmicro.com/
-* We will focus ins Application Security (RASP) to protect our application
+* We will focus in Application Security (RASP) to protect our application
 * More information here: https://cloudone.trendmicro.com/docs/application-security/

 ![index](docs/index.png)